FlorentCLMichel/banking_exercise/README.md

 * `ClientMap`: a `HashMap` with client IDs as keys and `Client`s as values
 * `TransactionID`: a transaction ID (wrapper around a `u32`)
 * `ClientID`: a client ID (wrapper around a `u16`)

+The latter two structures are primaruly there to help ensure correctness, avoiding a client ID to be mistaken for a transaction ID or conversely.

 The total amount in a client's account is not stored explicitly, but computed as the sum of the available and held amounts when needed.